Azaxis/learning-opentok-ios/README.md

   The next section describes how setting values for the constants defined in this file.

-## Setting up the test web service
+### Setting up the test web service

-The OpenTok PHP Getting Started repo includes code for setting up a web service that handles the following API calls:
+The [Learning OpenTok PHP](https://github.com/opentok/learning-opentok-php) repo includes code for setting up a web service that handles the following API calls:

 * "/service" -- The iOS client calls this endpoint to get an OpenTok session ID, token, and API key.
 * "/start" -- The iOS client calls this endpoint to start recording the OpenTok session to